briankoser/sfc-listeners-guide/episodes/0004-tolkien-vs-lewis-the-ultimate-smackdown.md

 # Feedback
-Listener Dave Johnson from mobile (named number one fan) gets chief tirell signature for rebel underground
+Listener Dave Johnson from Mobile gets an autographed picture of Aaron Douglas (Chief Tyrol from Battlestar Galactica) for the Rebel Underground and is named the named number one fan of the podcast.